pachterlab/scRNA-Seq-TCC-prep/README.md

 #### Pseudoalignment

-The computation of transcript compatibility counts is performed using __kallisto__ with by running `python compute_TCCs.py config.json` followed by `python prep_TCC_matrix.py config.json`.
+The computation of transcript compatibility counts is performed using __kallisto__ by running `python compute_TCCs.py config.json` followed by `python prep_TCC_matrix.py config.json`.
 The first script runs __kallisto__ and the second step computes a pairwise distance matrix between cells that is essential for analysis.
 The result of running the two scripts is the generation of three files needed for analysis: `TCC_matrix.dat`, `pwise_dist_L1.dat` and `nonzero_ec.dat`.

 Note that the entire workflow can be run using the master script `10xDetect_and_Prep.py` although as explained above we recommend examining the barcode data using the Jupyter Notebook in the barcode identification and error correction step.